Bachelor of Science

 - Research scientists get to travel internationally as part of the job - to visit field sites and collect samples, to work with collaborators and to present findings to international audiences at conferences.

 - The collaborative nature of science is another attractive feature – scientists work with other scientists, industry, community organisations, government and the international community

 What should I study at school?

 We assume you will have a sound knowledge of Mathematics and, depending on the major you wish to complete, we recommend you study Biology and/or Chemistry and/or Physics.

-We offer introductory units in Chemistry, Mathematics and Physics for students who do not have the assumed and recommended background knowledge as well as free Bridging Courses in Chemistry and Mathematics.
+We offer introductory units in Chemistry, Mathematics and Physics for students who do not have the assumed and recommended background knowledge as well as two free courses: Chemistry Refresher Course and Mathematics Bridging Course.